What data can I see on Report Cards?

 Report Cards give teachers and parents an overview of how each student in the class is performing.
 By combining measures of recent performance and progress with measures of overall performance and progress, all key stakeholders will have direct insight into how to best meet the needs of each student.

-The Math Report Cards are located in the "Reports" section of Math on the left side of the teacher dashboard.
+The Math Report Cards can be found by selecting "Reports" on the left sidebar of the teacher home.

 At the first page of the Report Cards, teachers can see an overview for each of their rosters, which includes the learning level of each student, number of questions each student has answered today, number of questions each student has answered during the school year, and the total lifetime coins each student has earned.
 All of these columns are sortable by selecting the header.